alanbernstein/blog/content/posts/heart-geometry.md

 I considered how to represent, and construct, a two-circle-two-line heart shape for a while.
 What are the input parameters?
 Where is the shape relative to the origin?
 What are the base points, which I can use to define other geometric objects?

 I thought about this in UX terms: what are the most useful, descriptive parameters to describe such a shape?
 In retrospect, the answer seems obvious, at least for the constraints that I've imposed.
-The answer: specify the acute, interior angle at the bottom vertex (alpha), and the acute, exterior angle at the top vertex (beta).
+The answer: specify the acute, interior angle at the bottom vertex ($$\alpha$$), and the acute, exterior angle at the top vertex ($$\beta$$).
 Since the two vertices are the salient points on the curve, for simplicity, just put the bottom one at (0, 0), and the top one at (0, 1).

 ![]({{< imgPrefix >}}/heart-curve/heart-notebook-23.jpg)